asterIRC/ircd-chatd/README.md

     libtoolize --ltdl
     autoconf
-    ./configure --prefix=(where IRCd shall be installed to) make -j (cores in processor) all install
+    ./configure --prefix=(where IRCd shall be installed to) make all install

+OR

+    gmake all install

 And if you were wondering how to change the prefixes for +Wwah from blank, blank blank and blank to any character you desire...